nvsnkv/NVs.OccupancySensor/readme.md

 #### Startup
 * `StartSensor` - boolean toggle to start sensor on startup.
 Default _False_
 * `StartMQTT` - boolean toggle to start MQTT client on startup.
 Default _False_
-* `StreamsAllowed` - defines the steams that will be available from debug page (and through streaming API):
+#### Streaming
+Application can expose mjpeg streams over HTTP API to simplify setup and debugging.
+Streams are disabled by default.
+* `Streaming` - setting that controls streaming API.
+Default is _Disabled_.
+Options are:
-    * `None` - steaming completely disabled;
+    * `Disabled` - no streams avaialable;
+    * `OnlyFinal` - application will stream only resulting frames that passed subtraciton, denoising and correction.
+This steam is unavailable when sensor is stopped;
-    * `Subtracted` - application will produce the streams starting from _Subtraction_ stage, raw camera stream is inacessible;
+    * `Enabled` - application will stream frames from all the stages, starting from raw camera stream.
+By design, camera stream is available any time application is running, all other streams are available only when sensor is running.
-    * `All` - applicaton will produce all the streams including the raw stream from the camera
 #### Logging
 This app uses Serilog to capture logs, with `File` and `Console` sinks available.
 Please refer to the documentation for [Serilog.Settings.Configuration](https://github.com/serilog/serilog-settings-configuration).
 Startup process gets logged to `startup.ndjson` file in the application working directory.
 Rolling interval is set to 1 day for this log.
 Application will keep last 10 startup.ndjson log files.
 This behaviour is hardcoded.